defisym/OpenFusionExamples/Extensions/FFMpeg/ToInstall/Files/Help/FFMpeg/FFMpeg.md

 **NOTE:** this object uses SDL_Mixer for multi-instance.
 Also because of the HWA issue mentioned above, too many objects will take a long time to blit.

 **NOTE:** this object runs synchronously, it will try decode video frame in `HandleRunObject` routine called once per frame.
 If your game is heavy then it will skip more frames.
-Audio decode is in another thread, but the packet queue is filled in `HandleRunObject`.
+Audio decode is in another thread.

 **NOTE:** you need to check `Run when minimized` & `Run while resizing`, or audio will be paused due to main thread is paused